 Misdemeanor Diversion.
 This voluntary program allows certain defendants to be released under the supervision of Pretrial Services.
 While the criteria for being accepted into a diversion program can vary by jurisdiction, individuals with little or no criminal history who have been charged with a misdemeanor or criminal violation are generally eligible for the program.

 Defendants who enter into a diversion agreement with Pretrial Services may be required to pay restitution and/or perform community service instead of being prosecuted for their charge.
-Misdemeanor diversion is available only in limited counties.
-To learn more about eligibility and which counties offer this program, call the Pretrial Hotline at 502-694-3589.
+Misdemeanor diversion is available only in some counties.
+To learn more about eligibility and which counties offer this program, call the

 Monitored Conditional Release.
 Monitored conditional release reduces the unnecessary detention of pretrial defendants who can be released into the community with minimal risk.

 Pretrial Services monitors the defendants who may be required to check in and others who may have additional conditions.
 MCR is available in all 120 counties.

 Deferred Prosecution.
 Deferred prosecution applies only to defendants charged with first or second offenses of possession of a controlled substance 1st degree, a class D felony.
 The commonwealth’s attorney and the court decide if a defendant will be accepted into the program.
 The commonwealth’s attorney then sets the terms and conditions of the supervision, which is administered by Pretrial Services.
 If the defendant successfully completes the program, the charges are dismissed and all records are sealed.
 This program is available statewide.